idvorkin/idvorkin.github.io/_td/sicp.md

 Hymogophony?
 What if you can edit the source code just as easily as you can edit any other data?
 To do that parse trees can be much simpler when using prefix notion.

-## Modern learning using an excellent tutor.
+## Modern learning using an excellent tutor

 How to learn when you don't know everything.
 Books are linear.

 Really concepts are a dag. so where ever you end, you probably need eveything...
 And that'st he beter way to go.
 Ideally the book has this linear aspect to it.
 The problem with books is.

 The problemw ith the interjnnet

 The book